PhosCity/Aegisub-Scripts/docs/Fold Operations.md

 This uncomments all the lines in current fold.
 If the script remembers that a line was commented before running `Comment Current Fold`, it does not uncomment them.

+### `Toggle Comments in Current Fold`

+This toggles the comments inside the current fold.
+If the fold was commented using `Comment Current Fold`, the state of the already commented folds is respected.

+### `Comment or Uncomment Current Fold`

+Comment the fold around the active line if it contains uncommented lines, otherwise uncomment it all.

 ### `Delete Current Fold`

 This deletes all the lines of current fold.